dwilhelm89/Leaflet.StyleEditor/README.md

 * **styleEditorEventPrefix**
   Overwrite the prefix for the events.
 Default is *'styleeditor:'*

+* **ignoreLayerTypes**
+  An Array indicating which layer types to ignore.
+  Possible options are "Marker", "Polyline", "Polygon" and "Rectangle".

 * **forms**
   A dictionary defining when to show what form for which option.
   example: *{'marker': {'icon': CustomIconFormElement }}*